 Work as a Practitioner – Working as a practitioner is an easy way to earn PDUs since you’re likely already doing this.
 This PDU allows you to apply the knowledge and skills you developed during the Agile certification and education process in a real-world setting.

-Create Content – Developing and publishing content on PMI-ACP-related topics is another way to earn PDUs.
+Create Content – Developing and publishing content on agile-related topics is another way to earn PDUs.
 This content can include anything from articles and blogs to webinars and videos.

 Give a Presentation – Speaking in a public setting, like at your own organization, a conference, or even a PMI chapter event, can earn PDUs.

 Share Knowledge – You’ve developed valuable knowledge and experience in your time as project manager.
-You can earn PCUs by sharing that knowledge through teaching or mentoring others.
+You can earn PDUs by sharing that knowledge through teaching or mentoring others.

 Volunteer – If you use your project management skills for a good cause, you can earn PDUs in the process.
 Volunteering your skills or even volunteering for a PMI event can earn credits.

-Some of these giving back PDUs may overlap with activities you’re already doing at work or in your spare time, which makes it even easier to meet the Continuing Certification Requirements for your PMI-ACP.
+Some of these giving back PDUs may overlap with activities you’re already doing at work or in your spare time, which makes it even easier to meet the Continuing Certification Requirements for the PMI-ACP certification.

-As you prepare to maintain your PMI-ACP, there are two important steps you should take.
+As you prepare to maintain your PMI-ACP credential, there are two important steps you should take.
 First, don’t wait until the last minute to work toward your requirements.
 Spread the work out over the three-year timeline, and be sure to document everything.

 Next, you need to find a PMI-approved training provider.
 This will make earning your education PDUs easier.
 And, in the event of an audit, a reputable vendor can help you provide documentation that you actually completed your courses.

-Earning your PMI-ACP is an accomplishment you should be proud of, and you should continue to maintain it.
-Although you do have to invest some time and effort into the recertification process, your efforts will be rewarded throughout your career as a certified Agile project manager.
+Earning the PMI-ACP certification is an accomplishment you should be proud of, and you should continue to maintain it.
+Although you do have to invest some time and effort into the certification renewal process, your efforts will be rewarded throughout your career as a certified Agile project manager.